Bakhtiyarpur Junction railway station

-Bakhtiyarpur Junction, station code BKP, is a railway station in the Danapur railway division of East Central Railway.
+Bakhtiyarpur Junction, station code BKP, is a railway station in the Danapur railway division of East Central Railway Zone.
 Bakhtiyarpur is connected to metropolitan areas of India, by the Delhi–Kolkata main line via Pt.
 Deen Dayal Upadhyaya Junction-Patna route.
-Bakhtiyarpur Junction is located in Bakhtiarpur city in Patna district in the Indian state of Bihar.
+Bakhtiyarpur Junction is located in Bakhtiarpur city in Patna district is about 46 km away from Patna in the Indian state of Bihar.
 Due to its location on the Howrah–Patna–Pt.
 Deen Dayal Upadhyaya Junction main line many trains from Patna and Barauni bound express trains coming from Howrah, Sealdah stop here.

 Facilities

-The major facilities available are waiting rooms, computerized reservation facility, Vehicle parking.
+The major facilities available are computerized reservation facility, Vehicle parking.
 The vehicles are allowed to enter the station premises.
 The station also has STD/ISD/PCO Telephone booth, toilets, tea stall and book stall.
 The station has been recently equipped with Railways WiFi facility.